 Go to the "Converter" interface, drag and drop PDF files into the program, batch conversion is supported.

-Once your file is imported, turn the OCR button ON, then select page range and language.
+Once your file is imported, select page range and language.
 Finally, choose the output format according to your needs.

 Click "Convert” to process OCR.
 You will get the editable file created from scanned PDFs accurately and instantly.